-As long as we live, they too will live; for they are now are a part of us; as we remember them.
+As long as we live, they too will live; for they are now a part of us; as we remember them.

 The Story of Kees and Claire